Notice of Pre-AIA or AIA Status

 (MPEP §2142-2143)

-However, it would be prima facie obvious to one of ordinary skill in the art at the time of the invention, to optimize the purity of Belieres et al.’s triethyl ammonium dihydrogen phosphate to meet applicant’s purity requirements as claimed in claims 21-25, since pure forms of known compounds are obvious.
-Belieres et al. teaches the purification and drying of the salt to remove any trace water and possible solvent, and that when necessary, “adequate purification procedures were applied”.
+However, it would be prima facie obvious to one of ordinary skill in the art at the time of the invention, to optimize the purity of Belieres et al.’s triethyl ammonium dihydrogen phosphate PIL salt to meet applicant’s purity requirements, since pure forms of known compounds are obvious.
+Belieres et al. teaches the purification and drying of the PIL salt to remove any trace water and possible solvent, and that when necessary, “adequate purification procedures were applied”.
+Thus it would be reasonable to expect that since Belieres et al. teaches no solvents were used in the production and purification of triethyl ammonium dihydrogen phosphate and the elimination of any water in the PIL salt product, Belieres et al.’s PIL salt would read on applicant’s claims.
+Even if it does not, it would be obvious to purify the PIL product from any solvent, alkanol or water, since Belieres et al. teaches the removal or absence of these in the PIL salt product.

-With regard to applicant’s free-flowing requirement, it would be reasonable to expect Belieres et al. form for the salt would be free-flowing since Belieres et al. dries the salt extensively.
-Applicant’s state their form is free-flowing since there are “minimal amounts of water, aprotic solvents, and C.sub.1-C.sub.5 alkanols present” (Spec, paragraph 23), which Belieres et al. also teaches.
-Even it is not, it is obvious to form a free-flowing form of Belieres et al.’s triethyl ammonium dihydrogen phosphate salt, for ease of handling and optimum purity.
+With regard to applicant’s limitation for a particulate form, it would be reasonable to expect Belieres et al. to isolate the particulate form of the IL salt since Belieres et al. dries the salt extensively.
+Applicant’s state their form is a free-flowing particulate since there are “minimal amounts of water, aprotic solvents, and C.sub.1-C.sub.5 alkanols present” (Spec, paragraph 23), which Belieres et al. also teaches.
+Even it is not, it is obvious to form a particulate form of Belieres et al.’s triethyl ammonium dihydrogen phosphate salt, for ease of handling and optimum purity, especially since Belieres et al.’s compound is the same as applicant’s claimed triethyl ammonium dihydrogen phosphate.

 When claiming a purer form of a known compound, it must be demonstrated that the purified material possess properties and utilities not possessed by the unpurified material.
 Ex parte Reed, 135 U.S.P.Q.
 34, 36 (P.O.B.A.
 1961), on reconsideration, Ex parte Reed, 135 U.S.P.Q.
 105 (P.O.B.A.
 1961).